Poltergeist (2015 film): Plot

-Eric and Amy Bowen are a married couple looking to buy a house for themselves and their three children: 16-year-old daughter Kendra, 9-year-old son Griffin and 6-year-old daughter Madison.
-Eric was recently laid off, but they are shown a house that has recently come on the market that fits their price range, they purchase it and move in.
+When shown a house that has recently come on the market that fits their price range, the Bowen family purchases it and move in.
+Their house was built on an old cemetery, although the property developer was supposed to have relocated the human remains.

-The first night, they hear strange noises in the walls and Griffin finds a box containing clown dolls that were left at the house.
-In the middle of the night, lights and electronic devices start turning on and off, as an unseen force appears to move through the home.
-The commotion wakes Griffin, and he goes downstairs and finds Maddie talking to an unknown presence inside the television.
+The first night, they hear eerie noises in the walls, and 9-year-old Griffin Bowen finds a box containing clown dolls that had been left at the house.
+In the middle of the night, the lights and electronic devices start turning on and off, as an unseen force appears to move through the home.
+The commotion wakes Griffin, who finds his 6-year-old sister Maddy in the living room talking to the static on the television.
 She tells Griffin someone is coming, and he attempts to unplug the TV, causing the lights to go out of control.
-Maddie then tells the family "They're here" while touching their TV screen.
+Maddy later says "They're here" while touching their television screen.

-The following evening, Eric and Amy go to dinner with their friends, leaving the three children at home.
-They learn that their house was built on an old cemetery, although the property developer was supposed to have relocated the human remains.
-Kendra wakes up to a strange sound in the laundry room.
+The following evening, Griffin's parents, Eric and Amy, go to dinner with friends, leaving their three children at home.
+Kendra, Griffin's 16-year-old sister, wakes up to a sound in the laundry room.
 While investigating the noise, the floor cracks and a corpse's hand emerges.
-It begins pulling at her foot, but she manages to pull herself up.
-Meanwhile, Griffin notices the clown dolls seem to be moving by themselves.
-One clown doll attacks him, but he destroys it with his foot and runs from his bedroom.
-He finds Maddie in her room, scared, crouching in a corner, and tells her to stay while he goes to find Kendra.
-Maddie is then lured by the light from her lamp and her favorite toy into her closet, becoming lost in an unending void.
-As she turns to see her bedroom drifting away further, she is dragged into the darkness by ghosts.
-Griffin is grabbed through a window by the branches of the old tree outside their house, which pulls him outside.
-Amy and Eric arrive home to see Griffin being tossed around in the tree branches, which releases its grip when they come close, while Kendra hysterically tells them she cannot find Maddie.
+It grabs onto her ankle, but she manages to pull herself up.
+Meanwhile, the dolls seem to be moving by themselves.
+One of the dolls attacks Griffin, who destroys it and runs from his bedroom.
+He finds Maddy, scared, and tells her to stay in her room while he goes to look for Kendra.
+Maddy is then lured by the light from her lamp and a stuffed toy into her closet, becoming lost in an endless black void.
+As she turns to see her bedroom drifting away further, ghosts drag her into the darkness.
+Meanwhile, the branches of an old willow tree outside their house grabs Griffin through a window and pulls him outside.
+Amy and Eric arrive home to see Griffin tangled in the branches, which release their grip when they come close, while Kendra tells them that she cannot find Maddy.